Massachusetts Public Safety Fire Investigator Certification FAQ

 Who is responsible for paying the certification fees?

 The individual applying for certification is responsible for arranging payment of the certification fees.
 Some communities pay the fee while others make the fee the responsibility of the individual.
-Check your local procedure for this aspect of certification.
+Check your local protocol for this aspect of certification.

 If I become certified to a specific level this year, when will I have to recertify?